grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "You could flip over the main power to draw from the emergency hotel batteries --- but with the bilge motors running, they'll deplete those batteries in a matter of an hour or so."

-"No." Said Percy.
+"No," said Percy.
 "That leaves us with no maneuvering.
 Give me another option."

 "We could surface of course.
-Though we will never lose them running diesels, and it is almost daylight now."
-Said Hemi.
+Though we will never lose them running diesels, and it is almost daylight now," said Hemi.

 "Of this I am fucking aware.
 But I think that's what we're fucking doing because at least we'll be fucking moving.
 How much garbage is on the surface?"